St Patrick’s Day celebrations return after two-year Covid absence

 In Belfast, the first parade since 2019 will leave City Hall at 1pm.

-Organisers say the theme will be “We are all Patrick, we are all Belfast”.
+Organisers said the theme will be “We are all Patrick, we are all Belfast”.

 The parade will travel along Donegall Place, into High Street, Bridge Street and Waring Street and finish in Donegall Street close to Writers Square.